-For more information, see "Configuring Security for Oracle CEP" in the Oracle Complex Event Processing Administrator's Guide.
+For more information, see "Configuring Security for Oracle CEP" in the Oracle Fusion Middleware Administrator's Guide for Oracle Complex Event Processing.

 20.1 User, Group, and Role Management

 Oracle CEP uses role-based authorization control to secure the Oracle CEP Visualizer and the wlevs.
 Admin command-line utility.
 There are a variety of default out-of-the-box security groups.
 You can add users to different groups to give them the different roles.